Baltimore vs Kansas City

 Which city has higher STR taxes — Baltimore or Kansas City?

 Baltimore charges 9.5% Baltimore Hotel Tax + 6% state lodging tax, while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Baltimore benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?